Flooring with the "LOOK OF HARDWOOD" is more varied than ever before. There is something to match any budget or design preference.

 This floor looks like solid wood from the top, but is actually made up of several layers of thin veneers of wood glued on top of one another.
 Thus, the cost of this material is less expensive than solid hardwood.
 The top layer is called the "wear layer" which determines the amount of times the floor can be refinished before reaching the lower layers which are less than perfect.
 So, before you buy, check the "wear layer."
 The advantages of Engineered wood is that it can be installed below grade in basements or other moisture-prone areas because of its stability and installation versatility.
 It can be nailed, stapled, glued or floated.
 It tends to be slightly less expensive than a prefinished wood floor.

 Floating Floors or Snap Together or Click or Interlock floors refers to a method of installation of flooring.
-The material used is either an engineered wood or a laminate material.
+The material used is either an engineered wood, a laminate material, or wood.
 A padding is laid on top of an existing floor or concrete slab and saves the cost of removal of old flooring.
 Then the new floor is installed over the padding by interlocking the strips of wood together.

 NEED HELP CHOOSING WHICH FLOOR WORKS BEST FOR YOU?
 We will be happy to explain the different floor materials available to you to allow you to make your decision based on your needs and budget.
 CALL US BEFORE YOU BUY MATERIALS.